bimobject/docs/docs/documentation/product/product-overview.md

 :::

 :::tip Do more with what you have
 The unique way Eando X handles your supply chain data allows you to reuse it for different purposes.
-Focus on your products, and the EPD generator makes sure their data is declared in the correct way.
+Focus on your products, and the and the EPD generator makes sure their data is declared in the correct way.

 Read more about EPD's in Eando X [here](/documentation/epd/epd-overview).
 :::